 One issue many companies face is a lack of transparency into how well customers are doing.

-You can solve this by, firstly, by coming up with critical customer metrics.
+You can solve this by, first, coming up with critical customer metrics.
 Are you tracking time spent moving from a free to a paid user?
-Percent renewing a year later?
-Number of hours using your service each week?
+Percent of users who renew a year later?
+Their number of hours using your service each week?

 Determining these metrics will make superior customer support transparent.
 It's much better than some arbitrary guessing game.